llm-edge/hal-9100/examples/README.md

 In `quickstart.js`, we're creating a weather assistant using the Open Source Assistants API.
 Here's a step-by-step breakdown:

-1. **Setup**: We import the OpenAI SDK and initialize it with our API key and base URL.
+1. **Setup**: We import the OpenAI SDK and initialize it with the local server as base URL.

 2. **Create Assistant**: We create an assistant with specific instructions and tools.
 In this case, the assistant is a weather bot that uses a function to get the current weather.